CompleteBlenderCreator/03-Bowling-Assets-Original/readme.md

 * UV sphere, ico sphere and cube!
 * Brief look at subdivision modifier.

-## BP16 Subdividing an Edge and To Sphere
+## Subdividing an Edge and To Sphere
 * Use the Subdivision tool to add edge geometry.
 * Use ‘to sphere’ to create a circular hole.

+## Extruding to a Normal
+* Change the axis for extrusion for finer control.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.